 Understanding how to build powerful and flexible views using Fragments:

-Exploring sensors, data and components available via the Android SDK:
+Exploring sensors and components available via the Android SDK:

 Digging into how to run background services or leverage Android system services:

 Focused on issues like deployment, testing, dependency management, etc: